 Vaughan is home to a variety of office uses.
-Establishing a concentration of offices in any particular location or a clear pattern of office distribution is important to achieving the Growth Management strategy set out in Chapter 2 of this Plan, by directing appropriate scales of office uses to appropriate locations, supporting transit use by providing appropriate densities along transit routes and stations, and protecting Employment Areas for primarily industrial, manufacturing and warehousing by excluding non-accessory office uses in some areas and only permitting smaller-scale campus-style office buildings in others.
+Establishing a concentration of offices in any particular location or a clear pattern of office distribution is important to achieving the Growth Management strategy set out in Chapter 2 of this Plan, by directing appropriate scales of office uses to appropriate locations, supporting transit use by providing appropriate densities along transit routes and stations, and protecting Employment Areas for primarily industrial, manufacturing and warehousing by excluding non-accessory office uses in some areasand only By permitting smaller-scale campus-style office buildings in some areasothers and targeting appropriately scaled offices to Intensification Areas, adjacent to planned transit stations and to other highly visible and accessible sites will help to achieve the City's intensification objective.

-The emergence of the Vaughan Metropolitan Centre creates an opportunity for a large office cluster around the future subway station, providing direct access to the regional labour market.
-Major office uses will be directed to the Vaughan Metropolitan Centre, providing a mix of uses to complement the significant residential growth planned for the area.
+The emergence of the Vaughan Metropolitan Centre creates an opportunity and need for a large office cluster around the future subway station, providing direct access to the regional labour market.
+Major office uses will be directed encouraged to locate inte the Vaughan Metropolitan Centre, providing a mix of uses to complement the significant residential growth planned for the area.
 Other office uses will be encouraged in the Vaughan Metropolitan Centre but will also be permitted in Intensification Areas and along arterials and transit corridors in Employment Areas.